hikeventures/hikeventures.github.io/_posts/2015-06-18-best-portable-usb-battery-for-hiking-backpacking.markdown

 ---
 layout: post
 title: Best Portable USB Battery for Hiking and Backpacking
-date: "2015-06-18 11:35:07 +0300"
+date: 2015-06-18 11:35:07 +0300
-comments: true
-description: "Need power for your outdoor adventure?
-Take a USB battery with you."
+description: Need power for your outdoor adventure?
+Take a USB battery with you.
 category: articles
 tags: [articles, batteries, best]
 ---